If you're considering outsourcing your HR, you need to keep certain challenges in mind and know what to look for in the right service.

-A satisfied, hardworking staff is the biggest competitive advantage a business has, and you can help create a company culture that values employees and their contributions by making sure their voices are heard.
+A satisfied, hardworking staff is the biggest competitive advantage a business has, and you can create a company culture that values employees and their contributions by making sure their voices are heard.
 As you can see from the list above, one of the biggest challenges of outsourced HR is not having someone who can troubleshoot the workaday problems, frustrations and miscommunications that are inevitable in any work environment.

-While some vendors have an all-or-nothing policy regarding your HR Functions (they either want to handle all of them or you can't use them), many offer an ala carte option, allowing you to decide which functions you'd like to keep in the building and which can be performed elsewhere.
+Fortunately for companies considering outsourcing, the best HR outsourcing services let you pick and choose which functions to hand over to them, so you can keep personnel on hand to handle those important interpersonal relationships and to act as a liaison between employees and your HR vendors.
+While some vendors have an all-or-nothing policy regarding your HR functions (they either want to handle all of them or you can't use them), many offer an ala carte option, allowing you to decide which functions you'd like to keep in the building and which can be performed elsewhere.

-- Payroll services (paying employees, handling taxes and keeping track of sick time and vacation)
+- Payroll services (paying employees, handling taxes, and keeping track of sick time and vacation)

-- Benefits (health insurance, life insurance, 401ks, etc.)
+- Benefits (health and life insurance, retirement plans, etc.)

 - HR management (recruiting, hiring, firing, exit interviews, annual reviews)

 - Risk management (employee compensation, safety training, regulatory compliance, conflict resolution, office policies)